Auth0x78/gdsc-case-study/README.md

-# Monolith vs. Serverless: A Comparative Case Study
+Monolith vs Serverless: Comparative Case Study

-## Overview
+## Abstract

-This project presents a detailed case study comparing Monolith and Serverless architectures.
-It explores their respective advantages, disadvantages, and suitable use cases.
-The goal is to provide insights and guidance for developers and architects in choosing the right architecture for their specific needs.
+The paper details Monolith and Serverless Architecture through a case-study comparison.
+It looks inside their pros/cons and ideal use cases.
+This is meant to detail the one that could easily be used between these two architectures based on the need with insight and knowledge equipped in developers and architects.

-## Project Structure
+## Structure of the Project

-This repository contains the following files:
+The repository contains the following files:

-- **[case_study.md](case_study.md)**: The main document that presents the comparative analysis between Monolith and Serverless architectures.
-It includes sections on the background, advantages and disadvantages, use cases, and a general conclusion.
+- **[case_study.md](case_study.md)**: The main document presenting the comparative analysis between Monolith and Serverless architectures.
+It holds a background, advantages and disadvantages, use cases, and general conclusions.

-- **[example/monolith_example](example/monolith_example.png)**: An example project that demonstrates the implementation of a Monolith architecture.
-This example is useful for understanding the practical aspects of building and deploying a Monolithic application.
+- **[example/monolith_example](example/monolith_example.png]**: Example project using Monolith architecture with explanatory comments.

-- **[example/serverless_example](example/serverless_example.jpeg)**: An example project that showcases the Serverless architecture.
-This example illustrates the event-driven approach and how functions can be deployed and scaled automatically.
+- **[example/srverless_examplep](example/serverless_example.jpeg)**: Sample project showing the arhitecture of Serverless.
+Example on how functions could be event-driven, deployed and scaled automatically.

-- **[research_sources.md](research_sources.md)**: A list of articles, papers, and resources that were referenced during the research for this case study.
-This file provides additional reading material for those interested in further exploring the topic.
+- **[research_sources.md](research_sources.md)**: A list of articles, papers and resources that helped in carrying out the research for this case study.
+This file provides additional reading material for further interest in this topic.
 - **[LICENSE](LICENSE)**: The license under which this project is distributed.
-It outlines the permissions, limitations, and conditions for using, modifying, and distributing the content of this repository.
+Permissions, limitations and conditions for using, changing and distributing this repository content are specified in this document.

 ## Purpose

-The purpose of this case study is to:

-- Provide a clear understanding of the Monolith and Serverless architectures.
-- Highlight the pros and cons of each approach.
-- Offer practical examples to help developers and architects apply the concepts in real-world projects.
+This case study gives a clear insight into Monolith and Serverless architectures, presenting the pros and cons of each approach.
+It is expected to provide practical examples so that developers and architects can apply these concepts in real-world projects.
-- Serve as a resource for making informed architectural decisions.
+- Provide a base for making informed architectural decisions.

 ## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this content, provided you adhere to the terms of the license.
+The project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify and distribute anything from here any way you like, given that you stick to the rules mentioned in the license.